Miravicson/pure-react-slackclone/README.md

 Runs the production build of the application.
 It uses the npm package `serve`. `serve` runs the production build on port `5000` by default.

+## You can get your copy of *Pure React* by Dave Ceddia, [here](https://www.amazon.com/Pure-React-step-step-mastering-ebook/dp/B073V8HYRK) cheers guys 🎂😎.

+### Feel free to pull and modify the repository as you like.